huonw/spellck/README.md

 - The printing of a span is very naive: just the first line, and so for `/** ... */` doc-comments it normally prints just `/**`.
-- `/*! ... */` doc-comments attached to a module get the incorrect
-  span, so they print the next item, not the start of the doc-comment itself.
-(This is possibly a more general problem with `/*! ... */`, I haven't investigated yet.)
-- should be using the compiler analysis about exported items.